LukeMS/daimonin/client3d/gui-editor/README.txt

-This is the first release of the DAIMONIN editor for the new 3D client.
+This is the DAIMONIN gui-editor for the new 3D client.
+See http://www.daimonin.net Daimonin developers may access the gui-editor's SVN folder at daimonin/client3d/gui-editor.
+This software is distributed under the terms of the GPL 2, see LICENSE for details.

 Configuration
 ==============